digitallyinduced/ihp/Guide/logging.markdown

 option logger
 ```

-The available configuration options can be found in the `LoggerOptions` record.
+The available configuration options can be found in the `LoggerSettings` record.

 ```haskell
 data LoggerSettings = LoggerSettings {